YazeedHamdan1201133/Magnetic-Cave-Game/README.md

 ## Author
 Developed by **Yazeed Hamdan**

-## Contributions
-Feel free to fork the repository, report issues, or submit pull requests to improve the game!

 ## 📧 Contact
 For any questions or suggestions, reach out via GitHub Issues or email.